Twelve years ago this month, Barry Sanders retired from the National Football League. Today, July 16, 2011, he celebrates his 43rd birthday.

 Not only did he set 34 NCAA records and win the Heisman Trophy while playing college football at Oklahoma State, Sanders also currently sits third among the NFL’s all-time career rushing leaders (with 15,269 yards).
 That feat was accomplished even when retiring in his early 30’s.
 Imagine what he could have accomplished had he stuck around for a few more seasons.

-The biggest highlight of Barry’s NFL career was likely his 1997 season, where he posted one of the few 2,000 rushing seasons in the history of the game, including 100-yard games during the final 14 games of that regular season.
+The biggest highlight of Barry’s NFL career was likely his 1997 season.
+He posted one of the few 2,000 rushing seasons in the history of the game.
+That includes 100-yard games during the final 14 games of the 1997 regular season.

 Recently, a debate arose at ProFootballTalk.com where Barry Sanders and Emmitt Smith – the NFL’s all-time leading rusher – were compared.
 The discussion sparked from two recent radio interviews with Sanders, where the former Detroit Lions RB was asked if he was better than Smith during his time in the 1990’s.

-No surprise, Sanders remained humble with the question, but that doesn’t mean that I have to.
-While Emmitt Smith was an incredible back that had an amazing career, it’s clear to me that Sanders far surpassed him, and would have done so in the record books, too – if he had stuck around for a few more seasons.
+No surprise, Sanders remained humble with the question.
+That doesn’t mean I have to.
+While Emmitt Smith was an incredible back that had an amazing career, Sanders far surpassed him.
+He would have also passed Smith in the record books, too – had he stuck around for a few more seasons.

-The biggest point to drive that opinion home is clearly the fact that Smith had a juggernaut Dallas Cowboys offensive line, plus so many other offensive weapons to help push him to the kind of stat lines that he filled.
-On the other end, there were times where Sanders appeared to be running for his life in the Detroit backfield, finding a hole that most backs couldn’t, taking a sure loss and turning it into a positive gain, or in most cases, a first down – or even a touchdown.
+The biggest point to drive that opinion home is clearly the fact that Smith had a juggernaut Dallas Cowboys offensive line.
+Dallas also had so many other offensive weapons to help push him to the kind of stat lines that he filled.
+On the other end, there were times where Sanders appeared to be running for his life in the Detroit backfield, finding a hole that most backs couldn’t.
+He took a sure loss and turned it into a positive gain, or in most cases, a first down – or even a touchdown.